Telephone interview, October 2020

 “It was a testament to the power of the biotechnology industry”

-Telephone interview with Michael Houghton following the announcement of the 2020 Nobel Prize in Physiology or Medicine.
+Telephone interview with Michael Houghton following the announcement of the 2020 Nobel Prize in Physiology or Medicine on 5 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 “I tried to get back to sleep, but in the end I gave up!”
 So began Michael Houghton’s day after being called by a friend who had just heard news of his Nobel Prize at 3am in Alberta, Canada.